Advice for Building Caring, Meaningful Relationships that Last

-Advice for Building Relationships that are Healthy, Happy and SatisfyingA strong, healthy relationship can be one of the best supports in your life.
-Good relationships improve all aspects of your life, strengthening your health, your mind, and your connections with others.
-However, if the relationship isn't working, it can also be a tremendous drain.
-Relationships are an investment.
-The more you put in, the more you can get back.
+An engaging, secure love relationship can be an ongoing source of support and happiness.
+Good relationships strengthen all aspects of life: your health, your mind, and your work.
+However, if the relationship isn't supportive, it can be a tremendous drain.
+Relationships get better or worse depending on how much or how little we understand and invest in them.
 These tips can help keep a healthy relationship strong, or repair trust and love in a relationship on the rocks.

-- Keeping outside relationships and interests alive.
+Enriching the relationship with outside interests.
 No one person can meet all of our needs, and expecting too much from someone can put a lot of unhealthy pressure on a relationship.
-Having friends and outside interests not only strengthens your social network, but brings new insights and stimulation to the relationship, too.
+Bringing positive energy from family, friends, and outside interests into a relationship can stimulate and enrich it.

-Simple ways to connect as a couple and rekindle love
+Simple ways to connect as a couple face-to-face

-- Commit to spending quality time together on a regular basis.
-Even during very busy and stressful times, a few minutes of really sharing and connecting can help keep bonds strong.
+- Commit to spending some quality time together every day on a regular basis.
+Even during very busy times just a few minutes of really sharing and connecting can help keep bonds strong.

 - Find something that you enjoy doing together, whether it is a shared hobby, dance class, daily walk, or sitting over a cup of coffee in the morning.